The Concept of Time: A Grand Unified Reaction Platform: Introduction

 However, Marchesini have evaluated the Barbour's and Smolin's answers through the lens of Henri Bergson's metaphysics of time [3].
 He has explained how both ideas encounter with some paradoxes and in consequence run into dead ends [3].
-The some chosen statements of Bergson's idea are as follows [3, 4, and 5]:
+The some chosen statements of Bergson's idea are rewritten in table 2. {[}3, 4, and 5{]}: